jmoyers/compilers/finite_automata.md

 **Converting to NFA**

-We look at individual expressions, and where there is a choice, we use epsilon
+We look at individual expressions, and where there is a choice, we use epsilon.
+Note, each node below can represent a full regular expression.

 |R|Diagram|
 |--|--|